Saad7544/Simple-SIEM-Lab/README.md

        Once the installation process is complete, which may take a few minutes, you'll receive a confirmation message stating "Elastic Agent has been successfully installed."
 The agent will automatically start collecting and forwarding logs to your Elastic SIEM instance.
 However, it might take a few minutes for the logs to appear in the SIEM.

-       To verify that the agent has been installed correctly, run the following command in your Kali terminal:
+       To verify that the agent has been installed correctly, run the following command in your Kali terminal: <b>sudo systemctl status elastic-agent.service</b>

-       ```console
-       sudo systemctl status elastic-agent.service
-       ```
        <br/>
        <img src="Images/ServiceStarted.png" height="150%" width="100%" alt="Elastic Defend"/><br><br/>